 Testing – all staff to continue to self-administer lateral flow test twice weekly.

 Confirmed cases of COVID-19 – if the school becomes aware of a confirmed case of COVID-19 then this will be recorded via Sims.
 The school will follow up to date Public Health England advice and guidance.
-If the number of cases rises to 10% of children in close contact within the school this is classes as an 'outbreak' and additional measures to reduce transmission will be introduced - this could include a short period of remote learning.
+If the number of cases rises to 5 positive cases that can be linked within the school, then this is classed as an 'outbreak' and additional measures to reduce transmission will be introduced - this could include a short period of remote learning.

 Siblings of confirmed cases of COVID-19 - as per public health advice close contacts of confirmed cases should seek a PCR and the negative result should be sent to school.